NeverScapeAlone/NeverScapeAlone-API/readme.md

 systemctl status mysql.service
 sudo mysql -u root -p
 ```
-#### ENTER YOUR PASSWORD "password" if you didn't change the default
+#### Enter your password, "password" if you didn't change the default
 ```
 > CREATE USER 'username'@'%' IDENTIFIED BY 'chooseyourpassword';
 > GRANT ALL PRIVILEGES ON *.* TO 'username'@'%';